 Tomatoes are great value for money because most home-grown fruit are far superior to those in the shops, as gardeners can grow varieties that are not bred for shelf life, which supermarket tomatoes are and as a result have tougher skins.
 Once you have tried standard varieties check the seed catalogues for some real heritage gems.

+The first step in growing tomatoes is picking the variety you want.
 There are so many to choose from it is difficult to pick just a few but there are some worth a mention.